Quickstart

 containerTag = "latest"

-service = "caddy.service"
+Service = "caddy.service"

-For more details, such as how to set services to only restart when certain files are updated, see the component section of the manifest reference.
+For more details, such as how to set services to restart when certain files are updated, see the component section of the manifest reference.

-Create repository secrets
+Create repository attributes

 If you do not have the age cli tool installed, follow the instructions here to install it.
-While materia has age decryption built in it does not manage secrets vaults on its own and expects you to handle it.
+While materia has age decryption built in it does not manage attributes vaults on its own and expects you to handle it.

 Create the general vault

-touch secrets/vault.toml
+touch attributes/vault.toml

 Put the following content in it: